ludjac/Noodles/README.md

 **Flavour: 8/10**
 **Buy-again: 9/10**

-First time Kong Shi Fan chicken soup.
+First time Kang Shi Fu chicken soup.
 Very rich taste, but does it taste Chicken?
-Nevermind, Kong Shi Fan delivers outstanding tasting noodles as usual.
+Nevermind, Kang Shi Fu delivers outstanding tasting noodles as usual.
 The noodles are not spicy at all, but still rich in flavour.
 Would buy again.

 <img src="img/KONG_SHI_FAN_CHICKEN.jpg" alt="KONG_SHI_FAN_CHICKEN" width="400px"/>